htvekov/hasp-docs/docs/commands.md

 ## Backlight

-`dim` or `brightness`
+`dim`
 values: `[0-100]`

 Sets the level of the backlight from 0 to 100%, where 0% is off and 100% is full brightness.

-!!! example ""
+!!! example "Example"
     `dim 50` sets the display to half the brightness.

+!!! note "Tip"
-!!! note "This can be used in conjunction with the idle event e.g. to dim the backlight after a short period of inactivity."
+    This can be used in conjunction with the idle event e.g. to dim the backlight after a short period of inactivity.

 `light`
 values: `on`/`off`, `true`/`false`, `0`/`1`, `yes`/`no`

 Switches the backlight on or off, independent of the set dim level.
 Turning the backlight on will restore the brightness to the previous dim level.

+!!! example "Example"
-Example: `light on` acepted
+    `light on` Turn the backlight on

 Tip: this can be used in conjunction with the idle event, e.g. to turn the backlight off after a long period of inactivity.

+!!! note "Note"
-?> The `dim`and `light` command depends on a GPIO pin to be connected to control the the TFT_LED backlight via a transistor.
+    The `dim` and `light` commands depend on a GPIO pin to be connected to control the the TFT_LED backlight via a transistor.

 `wakeup`

 Clears the idle state of the device and publishes a `state/idle = OFF` status message.

 It resets the idle counter as if a touch event occurred on the device.
 This is helpful e.g. when you want to wake up the display when an external event has occurred, like a PIR motion sensor.

 ## System Commands